 The CAC system validation has been carried out over SIP in the test platform, composed of virtual machines with three central offices apart from the PBX.
 For each test, we have performed 10 measurements to obtain the mean and standard deviation values.
-These measurements have been performed independently of the transmission and propagation times, since they are not yet implemented in our emulated environment.
+These measurements have been performed independently of the transmission and propagation times, since in an emulated environment they do not exist.
 Thus, we talk about processing time measurements.

-We measure $T{pnoCAC}$ (machines' processing time without the CAC system) and $T{pCAC}$ (processing time with CAC).
-Furthermore, in the emulated scenario, obtained measurements will be impaired due to the fact that all the machines are running over the same hardware; thus, obtained delay measurements represent an upper limit of the processing time in real machines.
+We measure $T{PnoCAC}$ (machines' processing time without the CAC system) and $T{PCAC}$ (processing time with CAC).
+Furthermore, in the emulated scenario, obtained measurements will be impaired due to the fact that all the machines are running over the same hardware; thus, obtained delay measurements represent an upper threshold of the processing time in real machines.
 Besides, we define $T{UL}$ as the propagation delay at the upload link and $T{DL}$ the propagation delay at the download link (Fig. 6).